HLA 300, A CLOSE SURVEY OF THE HF AMPLIFIER

-Almost immediately after publishing the Dutch version of this article, questions from abroad arose, such as: is there a way to drive this linear to its full potential with an input of let's say 5 Watt (FT-817)?
-Because I don't own a HLA 300, it's hard to predict.
+Almost immediately after publishing the Dutch version of this topic, questions from abroad arose, such as: is there a way to drive this linear to its full potential with an input of let's say 5 Watt (FT-817).

-The SWR on the entrance ofthis tested device could still be slightly improved by adding an extra capacitor parallel to C50 (620 pF) near T4 and one to C55 (620 pF).
+The SWR on the input of this HLA 300 could still be slightly improved by adding an extra capacitor parallel to respective C50 (620 pF) and C55 (620 pF).
 Apparently RM Italy has been experimenting with these values, because they changed the capacitances in version 2.00.